 ==> Check Price

-While the 1200-watt Panasonic U-shape steam iron does not have the digital display feature like the Black & Decker D2030 above, it has a retractable cord which is great for storage purposes.
+While the 1200-watt Panasonic U-shape steam iron does not have the digital display feature like the Black & Decker D2030 above, it has a one-touch retractable cord which is great for storage purposes.
 Temperature and fabric settings are controlled via a dial while a lever at the top will adjust the steam output.
 Together with buttons for a spray mist and burst of steam, you should be able to get rid of wrinkles pretty easily with this iron.

 ==> Check Price